 For me, information security is not just a profession – it is a way of thinking, a mindset, which can be used to improve the lives of billions of users.

 I am a security enthusiast.
-I performed over 400 security audits and penetration tests (application and network), managed a team of a dozen security consultants and reported critical security vulnerabilities in products of large software vendors, such as: Google, IBM, Oracle, Adobe, Microsoft, Facebook, SAP, BEA, and more.
+I performed over 400 security audits and penetration tests (application and network), managed a team of a dozen security consultants and reported critical security vulnerabilities in products of large security software vendors, such as Google, IBM, Oracle, Adobe, Microsoft, Facebook, SAP, BEA, and more.

 The purpose of this blog is to share my personal opinions and discoveries.

 - A new web vulnerability that is applicable for Google, Microsoft, Facebook, Yahoo, Mozila and more (2013 – to be published).

 - IIS Shortname Scanning Tool (2013 – to be published).

 - 3 Paypal XSS – (2013 – to be published).